jimmieego/reading-notes/Design/Design-for-hackers-reverse-engineering-beauty.md

 Direction: The principle of direction helps guide the viewer’s eye throughout the composition and helps keep the viewer looking at the design piece.

 Contrast: The principle of contrast causes certain parts of a composition to stand out more than others because of differences – or contrast – between elements.

+## Chapter 7.
+Enlivening Information: Establishing a Visual Hierarchy

+A piece of information with lots of white space around it will often look more important than other information.
+Simply considering the amount of white space used between elements, and being consistent, can go a long way toward making a design look more clean.

+It’s good practice to pick some proportional scale of type sizes to work with.
+For example: 5, 7, 9, 12, 16, 21, 28, 37, 50, 67.
+(The scale factor is 0.75.)

+## Chapter 8.
+Color Science

+### Color and quantitative data

+When choosing a color palette to express quantitative data, you need to understand how different color shifts – within various color models – differ perceptually.
+The data representations of color that are present in popular color spaces don’t always translate to equivalent perceptual differences in the colors produced.

+For example, the Lightness value in HSL – like the Brightness value in HSB – isn’t consistent with actual human perception.

+[Colorbrewer](http://www.colorbrewer2) makes it easy to create color palettes that are perceptually distinct.

+A *diverging color palette* places two concentrated hues, each at its own extreme ends of the data, and fade those hues into a neutral color for data that is around the data point that is neutral (such as the median).

+Use colors with a consistent perceptual lightness for qualitative data sets, and color palettes with appropriately perceptually contrasting lightness for quantitative data sets.

+### Hexadecimal color

+To know how to mentally navigate through the hexadecimal color cube in a 256-color palette, you need to remember only this progression: `0`, `3`, `6`, `9`, `C`, `F`.

+### HSL

+HSL: Hue, Saturation, Lightness.

+Hue: 0 - 360.
+Saturation and lightness are in percentages.

+In HSL, any color with 100 percent Lightness will simply be white, and *50 percent* is designated for pure hues.

+### Color across media

+When working with an RGB image, make sure to work within the sRGB color space, so the image’s colors can be interpreted across a wide variety of devices.
+Don’t attach an ICC profile to web graphics that you need to match with CSS colors.

+## Chapter 9.
+Color Theory